luisdelae/MvvmPetFinderApp/README.md

   + Search based on gps location if no zip provided
 + Retry logic for all api calls
 + Add authenticator to auth'd api calls
++ Try DataBinding for recyclerview adapter
 + Work on UI
-+ Change Gson to Moshi
++ Change Gson to Jackson
 + Add DI using Dagger
 + Implement Coroutines
++ Implement unit tests
++ Try Paging w/ data source